PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

     }
 ]
 ```
-Note that the above assumes that Julia executable, `julia`, is somewhere in the path.
+Note that the above assumes that the Julia executable, `julia`, is somewhere in the path.
 Alternatively, spell out the full path to the executable.
 I suppose having multiple such commands for different versions of Julia would also make sense.

 ### Snippets

-The **Julia** mode package comes with predefined snippets (c
-heck out the [github site](https://github.com/JuliaEditorSupport/Julia-sublime)).
+The **Julia** mode package comes with predefined snippets (check out the [github site](https://github.com/JuliaEditorSupport/Julia-sublime)).
 I have defined some of my own, such as this one
-to speed up the definition of a doc string (file `docstring.sublime-snippet`):
+to speed up the specification of a doc string (file `docstring.sublime-snippet`):
 ```
 <snippet>
     <content><![CDATA[